GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-24 20:13:57 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-24 21:16:52 IST

 Current Weather in Coimbatore:
-Temperature: 26.51 °C
+Temperature: 28.88 °C
-Condition: clear sky
+Condition: haze